Academic Success Center

-The Office of International Services is responsible for foreign student orientation, assists international students regarding living and studying on an American campus, assists with housing, provides advisory services for matters involving nonacademic concerns, and helps develop programs to bring foreign and U.S. students together.
+The Office of International Services is responsible for foreign student orientation and assists international students regarding living and studying on an American campus, with housing, advisory services for matters involving nonacademic concerns, and helps develop programs to bring foreign and U.S. students together.
 The office works in cooperation with other units on campus that serve international students.
 For more information, phone (501) 683-7566.
 (See the International Services section of this catalog.)

 New Student Orientation

 Additional information is available at ualr.edu/newstudents or you may contact the Student Experience Center, (501) 569-3308.

 Orientation leaders assist in a variety of activities designed to welcome new students and their families.
 Criteria for orientation leader selection include the ability to interact well with others and to communicate information about the University; successful scholastic achievement; and evidence of previous leadership roles.
 Faculty, staff, and administrators are invited to recommend students for orientation leader selection.
 For more information, contact the Student Experience Center.